Pret-a-LLOD/CIDER-EM-api/README.md

 3. Once the project has been successfully built, run in the same directory the command `java -jar target/cider-em-0.0.1-SNAPSHOT.jar` to start the server.
 4. Access the API at http://localhost:8080 .

-As an alternative, there is a Docker image at https://hub.docker.com/r/pretallod/link-cider-em .
+As an alternative, there is a Docker image at https://hub.docker.com/r/pretallod/link-cider-em (note its size is ~9GB).

 ----------
 > **Note:** This version is *under development*.
 You can find the last working version of the aligner [here](https://github.com/jogracia/cider-cl).